thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows choosing several entities manually without entering a query, which can be devices, assets, entity views, tenants, customers, dashboards, data converters, scheduler events, blob entities, or customers.
-In this example, an alias was created that filters a list of multiple devices, which in this case are Device D and Device E.
+In this example, an alias was created that filters a list of multiple devices.

 Let's learn how to add an Entity list alias:
 1. Enter dashboard editing mode.